togop/j3DPolyS-LE/README.md

 # 3DPolyS-LE

-3D Polymer Simulation of chromosome folding by modeled loop extrusion, boundary elements and binding sites.
+3D Polymer Simulation of chromosome folding by modeled loop extrusion, boundary elements and loading sites.

 # Instalation

+### Requirements

-Required packages and libraries:
+Packages and libraries:

 - **git** client version 2.17.1, only if you use git command to download the repository;
 - **gcc** compiler version 7.5.0 or higher;